Andrews-Projects/Computer-Vision/README.md

 ** OpenCV Python bindings - OpenCV is an open source framework used for Image and video manipulations i.e Computer vision.

 ## Phase 2: Implementing TensorFlow object detection
+Dependencies - Pre-trained models(cause i am on a laptop)

 -- Labelling images for Object Detection.
 -- Training Tensorflow for Sign Language.